ttsoftware/bachelor-project/README.md

 Scan-for-matches requires that you have 'scan_for_matches' installed and available in your $PATH.

-RE2 requires that you ahve libre2 installed.
+RE2 requires that you have libre2 installed.
 Our modified version can be found at https://github.com/ttsoftware/re2

 Ruby requires ruby 2.2.